elocatelli/ICi_potential/README.md

 eccentricity : the parameter a (in units of the diameter 2R!)

-lmax = 30 : the maximum number of modes in the expansion of the electric potential
+lmax : the maximum number of modes in the expansion of the electric potential

-real_size = 3E-7  : the target size of the experimental system one has in mind
+real_size : the target size of the experimental system one has in mind

-pathway_distance = 1. : centre-centre distance at which the pathway is computed
+pathway_distance : centre-centre distance at which the pathway is computed

-energy_units = False  :  whether some quantities are printed in real energy units (eV) or in units of kB T
+energy_units :  whether some quantities are printed in real energy units (eV) or in units of kB T (boolean)

 ## Relevant attributes: